 So.
-It feels a tad inappropriate to do a personal yearly review when the world feels a little bit like this gif, but I’m a completionist and would like to have one of these reviews each year to look back on.
+It feels a tad inappropriate to do a personal yearly review when the world feels a little messy and chaotic, but I’m a completionist and would like to have one of these reviews each year to look back on.
 So.
 Here we are, navel-gazing.

 - Had my first true speaking engagement in Tulsa, Oklahoma and talked about blogging as a part of career- and creativity-development.